00Smidge/ai-case-study/README.md

 ## Mission Statement

-Our mission is to protect service members and civilians with intelligent systems.
+"Our mission is to protect service members and civilians with intelligent systems."

 ## Audience